quq99/quq99-site/content/blog/2019-0708/fritz.md

 FritzVisionImage visionImage = FritzVisionImage.fromBitmap(bitmap);
 ```

-After you’ve create a `FritzVisionImage` object, call `predictor.predict`.
+After we’ve create a `FritzVisionImage` object, call `predictor.predict`.

 ```java
 // Run the image through the model to identify pixels representing hair.
 FritzVisionSegmentResult segmentResult = predictor.predict(visionImage);
 ```

-This will return a `segmentResult` that you can use to display the hair mask.
+This will return a `segmentResult` that we can use to display the hair mask.

 We can look at the `FritzVisionSegmentTFLPredictor` to see what happened when calling the predict function: